Hiroid/CATS_Net/A03_Communications/B01_CATS_Net/README.md

 # CATS-Net on CIFAR-100
-This directory contains the code for training and evaluating CATS-Net models (named as `sea_net` in the code) on the CIFAR-100 dataset.
+This directory contains the code for training and evaluating CATS-Net models (named as `cats_net` in the code) on the CIFAR-100 dataset.

 ## Terminology Mapping